About

 - With upwards of 25,000 spectators in a town of only 40,000 permanent residents, the community atmosphere is incredible - everyone's Irish for the day!

-Pro tip: Arrive early on Sunday to secure a good viewing spot along Pope Avenue.
+Pro tip: Arrive early to secure a good viewing spot along Pope Avenue.
 Bring lawn chairs or blankets for comfort, and consider using the trolley service to avoid parking hassles.
 The parade starts at 2pm sharp (earlier than previous years), so don't be late!